 The Power of Fear

 Here it all comes full circle.
+I know a lot of people who have done a lot of classes to learn how to write and speak English properly by just using something like these 3 keys to learning English fast.
+Being able to do these things is very important for being successful at public speaking.
 Over the last handful of years I have started doing a lot more writing and public speaking.
 People tell me that they look up to me and that I inspire them.
 They tell me that I’m a natural.
 They tell me that all of this comes easy to me.
 Never compare your insides to someone else’s outsides.

 Up until I saw Mike’s presentation at Profit Con, my leadership boundaries were screwed.
 I didn’t know which way was up, much less the “right” thing to do in any given situation.
 I had managed to remove the word “should” from my vocabulary when speaking with other people, but I had not figured out how to stop second guessing EVERYTHING I did.
 My head was spinning with self judgement.

 The people who look up to me can’t see what’s going on in my head.
 Not unless I write an article about it, anyway, so that’s what I am doing.
 You’ve made it this far in the marathon with me.
 We’re on the home stretch now, confronting fear.